 '''

-apiVersion: apps.3scale.net/v1alpha1 kind: APIManager metadata: name: example-apimanager spec: zync: appSpec: replicas: X queSpec: replicas: Z
+apiVersion: apps.3scale.net/v1alpha1

+kind: APIManager

+metadata:

+name: example-apimanager

+spec:

+zync:

+appSpec:

+replicas: X

+queSpec:

+replicas: Z

 '''

-2.8.
+2.7.
 INSTALLING 3SCALE WITH THE OPERATOR USING ORACLE AS THE SYSTEM DATABASE

 As a Red Hat 3scale API Management administrator, you can install the 3scale with the operator using the Oracle Database.
-By default, 3scale 2.10 has a component called system that stores configuration data in a MySQL database.
+By default, 3scale 2.12 has a component called system that stores configuration data in a MySQL database.
 You can override the default database and store your information in an external Oracle Database.
-Follow the steps below to build a custom system container image with your own Oracle Database client binaries and deploy 3scale to OpenShift.